Guinea: Khoumagueli Solar

 The Khoumagueli plant will be the first grid-connected solar power plant in Guinea and will deliver 40MWp of clean power to Guinea’s national grid.
 Using existing grid infrastructure, Khoumagueli will also be well-positioned to enable a planned West African Power Pool project linking Guinea with its neighbours.

 Khoumagueli will also complement power supplied by the nearby 75MW Garafiri hydro plant.
 During periods of low rainfall, the Garafiri plant will be able to slow operations and store water during the day (when Khoumagueli is generating power) and then run its turbines at high capacity overnight.
-Delivering power in such a complementary way could result in a 20% improvement in Garafiri’s efficiency, and also minimise any disruptions to supply caused by a planned programme of refurbishments at the hydro plant.
+Delivering power in such a complementary way could allow 20% of Garafiri’s output to be time-shifted, and also minimise any disruptions to supply caused by a planned programme of refurbishments at the hydro plant.
 The project is therefore expected to demonstrate the use of solar power to mitigate the impact of seasonal rainfall fluctuations on hydro power supply.

 InfraCo Africa, through its contracted developer, Aldwych Africa Developments Ltd (AADL), is working to develop the Khoumagueli project with experienced solar PV developer, Solvéo Energie S.A.S, its subsidiary Solvéo Guinea Renewable Energy SA and parent company Solvéo International Investments SARL.
 The companies bring complementary skills and knowledge to the project.